flintlib/flint/doc/source/fmpz_poly.rst

     Sets `f` to a random polynomial with up to the given length and where each coefficient has up to the given number of bits.
 The coefficients are signed randomly.
-One must call :func:`flint_randinit` before calling this function.

 .. function:: void fmpz_poly_randtest_unsigned(fmpz_poly_t f, flint_rand_t state, slong len, flint_bitcnt_t bits)

     Sets `f` to a random polynomial with up to the given length and where each coefficient has up to the given number of bits.
-One must call :func:`flint_randinit` before calling this function.

 .. function:: void fmpz_poly_randtest_not_zero(fmpz_poly_t f, flint_rand_t state, slong len, flint_bitcnt_t bits)

     As for :func:`fmpz_poly_randtest` except that ``len`` and bits may not be zero and the polynomial generated is guaranteed not to be the zero polynomial.
-One must call :func:`flint_randinit` before calling this function.

 .. function:: void fmpz_poly_randtest_no_real_root(fmpz_poly_t p, flint_rand_t state, slong len, flint_bitcnt_t bits)

     Sets ``p`` to a random polynomial without any real root, whose length is up to ``len`` and where each coefficient has up to the given number of bits.

-One must call :func:`flint_randinit` before calling this function.
+.. function:: void fmpz_poly_randtest_irreducible1(fmpz_poly_t pol, flint_rand_t state, slong len, mp_bitcnt_t bits)
+              void fmpz_poly_randtest_irreducible2(fmpz_poly_t pol, flint_rand_t state, slong len, mp_bitcnt_t bits)
+              void fmpz_poly_randtest_irreducible(fmpz_poly_t pol, flint_rand_t state, slong len, mp_bitcnt_t bits)

+    Sets ``p`` to a random irreducible polynomial, whose length is up to ``len`` and where each coefficient has up to the given number of bits.
+There are two algorithms: *irreducible1* generates an irreducible polynomial modulo a random prime number and lifts it to the integers; *irreducible2* generates a random integer polynomial, factors it, and returns a random factor.
+    The default function chooses randomly between these methods.

 Getting and setting coefficients